A Frog By Any Name

 Dismantling Fences

-There is an old saying which states that “fences make good neighbours.”
-Although this may seem a logical way to deal with conflicts that invariably arise due to the human condition, it is a shortsighted solution.
+There’s an old saying which states that “fences make good neighbours.”
+Although this may seem a logical way to deal with conflicts that invariably arise due to the human condition, it’s a shortsighted solution.
 On a larger scale, building fences–even mending fences–leaves us subject to judgmental behaviour that ignores our shared oneness.
-Relying on the fluctuating mentality of the masses only serves to separate us from the good that inherently unites us.
-Our only hope for lasting peace amongst neighbours and nations lies in dismantling our minds’ fences…forever.
-Below, is an example of what can occur when we truly don’t know one another:
+Relying on the fluctuating mentality of the masses only serves to separate us from the goodness that inherently unites us.
+Our only hope for lasting peace amongst neighbours and nations lies in dismantling our minds’ fences forever.
+Below, is an example of an event that occurred because we truly didn’t know one another:

 At what level do we do begin to dismantle fences?
-Nothing short of a spiritual approach will yield the best effect.
-However, there is a common misconception that enlightenment (which may be defined as awakening from apparent personhood through recognition of our True Self) is something that is done; a spiritual activity that will add a beneficial dimension to our life and make us better persons–in much the same way that someone might pad a resumé.
-To be interested in matters spiritual might even be branded as being namby pamby; an interest to be shunned by those who have better activities with which to occupy their time.
+Nothing short of a spiritual approach can deliver the best results.
+However, there’s a common misconception that enlightenment (which may be defined as waking from the dream of apparent personhood) is something that’s done; a spiritual activity that adds a better dimension to our life and make us better persons.
+To be interested in matters spiritual might even be branded as being namby pamby; an interest shunned by those who have better ways to use their time.
 Nothing could be further from the truth.

-Until we see the Truth beyond our own mask (the name and form identity called “me“) it’s literally impossible for us to see the true nature of those with whom we share this planet.
-Spiritual teachings may, at best, lead to more civilized and tolerant behaviour; but such is not the solution.
-It can lead to the smug piousness that turns individuals away from the subject of spirituality.
-The solution is to directly experience our Oneness; for through this knowing–lived–our fences fall down of their own accord.
+Until we see beyond our own mask, it’s literally impossible for us to see the true nature of “others.”
+Spiritual teachings may, at best, lead to more civilized and tolerant behaviour; but also create a smug piousness.
+The solution is to directly experience our shared oneness.
+When such is realized, our fences fall by their own accord.

-The journey to Self, and a better world, requires that we engage a deep sense of earnest curiosity; a daringness to discover That which is beyond the egoic costume, which masquerades as our identity.
-Such a journey holds unparalleled value; for when we discover the Truth within ourselves, we, thus, are enabled to see It shining as the glorious identity in everyone of varying class, colour, and nationality.
-With clear insight from our heart, we realize that persons on the opposite side of the fence are, indeed, not others; we are Oneness in a variety of forms.
+The journey to Self, and a better world, requires that we engage a deep sense of earnest curiosity; a daringness to discover That which is beyond the egoic costume that’s masquerading as our identity. this journey holds unparalleled value; for when we discover the Truth within ourselves, we are, thus, enabled to see It shining as the glorious identity in everyone of varying class, colour, and nationality.
+With clear insight, we realize that persons on the opposite side of the fence are, indeed, ourselves.

 Dare to dream (and care for one another).